Quantum-Detectors/QD-odin-build/README.rst

 Generate Config
 ===============

-Once the copy_build_config and build_odin scripts have been run the `generate-config` entry point can be accessed.
+Once the copy_build_config and build_odin scripts have been run the `config-generate` entry point can be accessed.
 This has 3 possible arguments:
 - c/channels number of channels in the system.
 Default 8
 - m/mark the generation of the system (only Mk2 tested currently).
 Default 2